Nir-David-Duani/image-processing-basics/assignment4/README.md

 ---

 ## Key Concepts
-- Vignetting correction via **parametric polynomial modeling**
+- Regression-based modeling for optical distortions
-- **Least squares estimation** of calibration coefficients (`X @ β = y`)
+- Polynomial approximation of brightness variation
-- **Radial brightness modeling** using low-order polynomial terms
+- Least Squares estimation (`X @ β = y`)
-- Image normalization and correction using **OpenCV** and **NumPy**
+- Efficient calibration for camera systems using compact parameter storage

 ---

 ## Tools Used
 Python 3 • NumPy • OpenCV • Matplotlib

 ---

 ## What I Learned
-- How to model and correct optical distortions mathematically
+- How to use **regression techniques** to model and correct real-world optical artifacts
-- Implementing regression-based calibration in image processing
+- How to implement and apply **Least Squares Regression** in an image-processing context
-- Understanding how cameras store lens-specific calibration data
+- How calibration models can replace full-size images and save memory
-- Evaluating correction accuracy both visually and numerically
+- How to visualize and verify the effect of regression-based correction